gekatateam/neptunus/docs/CONFIGURATION.md

 ### PostgreSQL storage

-PostgreSQL storage uses configured database as pipelines source:
+PostgreSQL storage uses the configured database as a pipelines source:
  - **instance**: Neptunus instance name.
 It MUST be unique for each instance using the same database.
  - **dsn**: Connection string.
 See details [here](https://pkg.go.dev/github.com/jackc/pgx/v4#ConnConfig) (for TLS configuration too).
  - **username** & **password**: Authentication credentials.
-Always takes precedence over ones provided in DSN.
+These always take precedence over credentials provided in the DSN.
- - **migrate**: Should engine run migration scripts on startup.
+ - **migrate**: Whether the engine should run migration scripts on startup.

-This storage provides locking functionality to the engine - each instance captures the pipeline lock using instance name and pipeline id as the key.
-Pipeline cannot be deleted or updated while it has active locks.
+This storage provides locking functionality to the engine: each instance acquires a pipeline lock using the instance name and pipeline ID as the key.
+A pipeline cannot be deleted or updated while it has active locks.
 All locks associated with a specific instance are removed at startup if **migrate** is `true`.

-Minimalistic example:
+Minimal example:
 ```toml
 [engine]
   storage = "postgresql"